Integral filtered Sen theory and applications: Torsion bound and vanishing of graded pieces

-\begin{remark} The vanishing results in Thm \ref{thm: vanish integral} are also proved in \cite{Liu24} by the second named author; the proof there uses similar (but more involved) technical computations as in \cite{GLS14} (which treated the case $r_d\leq p$).
-The proof presented in this paper is much more conceptual, much easier and cleaner; in addition, the method here also leads to torsion bound results in Thm \ref{thm: bound expo} and Thm \ref{thm: bound generator}, which are not covered in \cite{Liu24}.
+\begin{remark} The vanishing results in Theorem \ref{thm: vanish integral} are also proved in \cite{Liu24} by the second named author; the proof there uses similar (but more involved) technical computations as in \cite{GLS14} (which treated the case $r_d\leq p$).
+The proof presented in this paper is much more conceptual, much easier and cleaner; in addition, the method here also leads to torsion bound results in Theorem \ref{thm: bound expo} and Theorem \ref{thm: bound generator}, which are not covered in \cite{Liu24}.
 Furthermore, the methods also inspire the treatment in the mod $p$ case, cf. \S \ref{sec:mod-p-shape}.
 In summary, we regard the methods and results of this paper as more complete and more useful for future applications. \end{remark}

 \begin{remark} If $K$ is ramified or if $T$ is semi-stable (non-crystalline), we can still run similar argument as in Thm. \ref{thm: vanish integral}\eqref{item vanish n int}.
 However, the relevant eigenvalues would be $a(r_i-n)$ which are never $p$-adic units; thus the argument becomes vacuous. \end{remark}